-Once a complaint is received, it is reviewed by the BON Screening Panel, which consists of Board members (nurse professionals and public) as well as a DLSC prosecuting attorney.
+Once a complaint is received, it is routed to the attorney screener for review.
+The attorney screener determines if the complaint should be opened immediately, closed immediately or if the complaint should go to the entire BON Screening Panel.
+The BON Screening Panel consists of Board members (nurse professionals and public) as well as a DLSC prosecuting attorney.
 The BON screening panel brings together the professional expertise of the Board in addition to the expertise of the DLSC staff.